 This chapter explains and visualizes the delivery scheme of Adhese step by step.
 The entire scheme of this delivery process is available at the end of this section, see The complete delivery scheme of Adhese.

 As described in Priority, each campaign has a Priority.
-Assume a certain publisher has the following three priorities available in its Adhese account (ranked in order of importance):
+Assume that a publisher has the following three priorities available in its Adhese account (ranked in order of importance):

 - Paying (priority 0)